 A Monthly Learning Exchange

 Those interested in the skilled application of Bowen theory to business and organizational leadership are invited to advance their use of theory, their management of self, and their skill in bettering the performance of those they coach, lead, or advise.
 These interactive web meetings will offer a dynamic dialogue where theory and practice questions are engaged.
 Participants will present in a variety of ways, including case studies, presentations on a general topic, and the articulation of questions on theory or practice.
 The program will be limited to 12 participants and 3 facilitators.
+The meeting will be recorded for access by participants only.
+A dedicated online discussion thread will be established for participants.

 This meeting is designed for those familiar with Bowen theory including: